fluxcd/flux2/rfcs/xxxx-advanced-support-for-short-lived-cryptographic-material/README.md

 #### Story 2

-> As a user, my company requires x509 PKI for exchanging identities with AWS
+> As a user, my company requires X.509 PKI for exchanging identities with
-> through AWS IAM Roles Anywhere.
-I want to use X509-SVID for authenticating
+> AWS through the feature AWS IAM Roles Anywhere.
+I want to use X509-SVID
-> into ECR.
+> for authenticating into ECR.

 ```yaml
 apiVersion: source.toolkit.fluxcd.io/v1